AndersDJohnson/map-builder-java/README.md

 # map-builder-java
 Builder for `Map`s in Java.

-Fluently initialize Maps with the builder pattern.
+Fluently initialize `Map`s with the builder pattern.
 No more repeated variable names, static or instance initializer blocks, or double brace initialization.

 ## Use